19 Best Low-Sodium Fast Food Orders, According to Dietitians

 This menu item packs in a whopping 25 grams of protein for only 140 calories and 19 percent of your sodium DV.
 Pair it with their Fruit Cup (0 mg sodium), and if you'd like, use half a packet of Honey Mustard Sauce (75 mg sodium) for dipping for a total of 515 milligrams sodium.

-“The grilled nuggets are a good source of lean protein while being significantly lower in sodium (540 milligrams sodium less) than an 8-count order of the original Chick-fil-A nuggets (980 milligrams sodium),” says Montemayor.
-“I’d still feel full and satisfied while avoiding excess sodium, especially if I use the dipping sauce in moderation.
-Adding a fruit cup to the order provides a variety of nutrients and fiber with no added sodium.”
+"Chick-fil-A's grilled chicken nuggets are a good source of lean protein while being significantly lower in sodium (540 milligrams sodium less) than an 8-count order of the original Chick-fil-A nuggets (980 milligrams sodium)," says Montemayor.
+"I'd still feel full and satisfied while avoiding excess sodium, especially if I use the dipping sauce in moderation.
+Adding a fruit cup to the order provides a variety of nutrients and fiber with no added sodium."